Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance under background uncertainty

-I begin in \S \ref{section-intuitivedescription} with an intuitive description of the target phenomena: how background uncertainty generates new stochastic dominance relations.
-In \S\S \ref{section-mainresult}--\ref{section-lowerboundthm}, I state the Upper and Lower Bound Theorems respectively and draw out their implications.
-Finally, in \S \ref{section-illustration(cauchy)}, I give a toy example that shows how tightly SDTR constrains our risk attitudes with respect to ordinary gambles in the presence of moderate background uncertainty, and how much looser those constraints become for more Pascalian gambles.
+I begin in \S \ref{section-intuitivedescription} with an intuitive explanation of how background uncertainty generates stochastic dominance.
+In \S\S \ref{section-mainresult}--\ref{section-necessitythm}, I state and describe the two main results.
+In \S \ref{section-illustrationsAndImplications}, I draw out their practical implications, describing both how tightly SDTR can constrain our risk attitudes toward ordinary gambles in the presence of moderate background uncertainty, and how much looser those constraints become for more Pascalian choices.